 (B) The Privacy and Electronic Communications (EC Directive) Regulations 2003 (as may be amended by the proposed Regulation on Privacy and Electronic Communications); and

-(c) Any legislation that, in respect of the United Kingdom, replaces, or enacts into United Kingdom domestic law, the General Data Protection Regulation (EU) 2016/679, the proposed Regulation on Privacy and Electronic Communications or any other law relating to data protection, the processing of personal data and privacy as a consequence of the United Kingdom leaving the European Union
+(D) Any legislation that, in respect of the United Kingdom, replaces, or enacts into United Kingdom domestic law, the General Data Protection Regulation (EU) 2016/679, the proposed Regulation on Privacy and Electronic Communications or any other law relating to data protection, the processing of Personal Data and privacy as a consequence of the United Kingdom leaving the European Union.

-3.1 The Association holds a variety of data relating to individuals, including customers and employees (also referred to as data subjects) which is known as Personal Data.
+3.1 – The Association holds a variety of data relating to individuals, including customers and employees (also referred to as Data Subjects).
+Data which can identify Data Subjects is known as Personal Data.
 The Personal Data held and processed by the Association is detailed within the Fair Processing Notice at Appendix 1 hereto and the Data Protection Addendum of the Terms of and Conditions of Employment which has been provided to all employees.

 4. Processing of Personal Data

 4.1 – The Association is permitted to process Personal Data on behalf of Data Subjects provided it is doing so on one of the following grounds:

 - Processing with the consent of the Data Subject (see clause 4.4 hereof);

 - Processing is necessary for the performance of a contract between the Association and the Data Subject or for entering into a contract with the Data Subject;